USAMRIID scientist wins esteemed presidential award

-U.S. Army Medical Research Institute of Infectious Diseases scientist Keersten Ricks, Ph.D., recently received the Presidential Early Career Award for Scientists and Engineers in recognition of her extraordinary achievements in protecting the Warfighter from emerging infectious disease threats.
+FORT DETRICK, Md. – U.S. Army Medical Research Institute of Infectious Diseases scientist Keersten Ricks recently received the Presidential Early Career Award for Scientists and Engineers in recognition of her extraordinary achievements in protecting the Warfighter from emerging infectious disease threats.

+Since 1996, the U.S. government has bestowed the award upon hundreds of the finest scientists and engineers throughout 10 federal agencies who, while early in their research careers, show exceptional potential for leadership at the frontiers of scientific knowledge during the twenty-first century, according to the U.S. National Science Foundation.

+Ricks says the award reiterates what she is doing right in her life: not forgetting the love of her own work and ensuring the success of the work of her colleagues.

 |Date Taken: